 On a broader scale, certain KPIs can indicate how well a company’s finances are faring and shaping up.
-While KPIs aren’t always definitive signs of success or trouble, they can link outcomes to a specific source and let you know where you should focus your attention.
+While KPIs aren’t always definitive signs of success or trouble, they can link outcomes to a specific source and let you know where to focus your attention.

-As an example, conversion and bounce rates for specific web pages, along with the amount of time that customers spent on them, can indicate whether your content in each one is appealing, relevant, informative, and attractive.
-These website engagement KPIs can also ensure that you have a frictionless browsing and checkout experience in place for customers.
+For example, conversion and bounce rates for specific web pages, along with the amount of time customers spend on them, can indicate whether your content in each one is appealing, relevant, informative, and attractive.
+These website engagement KPIs can also ensure you have a frictionless browsing and checkout experience for customers.

-Since multiple teams within your organization are tasked with keeping your online store up and running, it’s important for everyone to be on top of KPIs that directly impact their work.
+Since multiple teams within your organization are tasked with keeping your online store up and running, everyone needs to be on top of KPIs that directly impact their work.

-Digital marketers, for one, need to monitor customer engagement, website conversion, email marketing, and certain finance KPIs to determine whether their efforts are paying dividends.
-Meanwhile, your sales team should be monitoring customer engagement, customer satisfaction, and finance KPIs to assess their performance
+Digital marketers need to monitor customer engagement, website conversion, email marketing, and certain finance KPIs to determine whether their efforts are paying dividends.
+Meanwhile, your sales team should monitor customer engagement, customer satisfaction, and finance KPIs to assess their performance.

 For example, a significant drop in your net profit margin and average order value from one period of time to the next will likely warrant further investigation and timely discussions about how to turn the tide.
-If you wait weeks or months to take action, there’s a decent chance that your organization as a whole is relying on outdated data to make game-changing decisions.
+On the other hand, suppose you wait weeks or months to take action.
+In that case, there’s a decent chance that your organization relies on outdated data to make game-changing decisions.

 With that being said, your organization as a whole should be checking KPIs consistently and making data-driven decisions quickly.
-You should also create a schedule for tracking and analyzing KPIs so comparisons from one period to the next are consistent.
+It would help to create a schedule for tracking and analyzing KPIs.
+Hence, comparisons from one period to the next are consistent.

 For example, metrics that track online traffic to your website can be checked daily, weekly, or monthly to troubleshoot issues, monitor the performance of specific initiatives, and develop a better idea of how trends change during certain parts of the year.

-More specifically, website visits, page views, and number of leads can be viewed on a daily basis since website analytics tools update those numbers regularly.
-Other website metrics, such as those for specific marketing campaigns and search engine rankings, can be checked once a week and once a month, respectively, since they all require some time to create an accurate picture.
+More specifically, website visits, page views, and leads can be viewed daily since website analytics tools update those numbers regularly.
+Other website metrics, such as those for specific marketing campaigns and search engine rankings, can be checked once a week and once a month since they all require some time to create an accurate picture.